zesty-io/zesty-org/apis/auth-api.md

 ## Token-based Authentication

 Token-based authentication is handled by the [Accounts API](https://accounts-api.zesty.org/?version=latest#2d602695-3f14-44c2-b97a-212c402250f6).
 The issued access tokens are opaque, meaning they can not be parsed to determine their underlying properties such as; role, instance or owner.
-They are semi-permanent tokens which allow their bearers API access.
+They are valid for 90 days from creation.
 In order to create an access token you must have an authenticated user session.
 Only users with **Admin** or **Owner** roles of an instance can issue a token.

 Access tokens are assigned a role and roles are scoped to instances.
 Allowing them to take user like actions on the scoped instances. e.g. Creating, Publishing, etc...
 Tokens can be assigned existing system roles or a custom role defined on an instance.
 Custom roles are encouraged as they allow providing only the specific access a token needs.
 Reducing the potential impact of a leaked token.